slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Always leave the party early.
 Show class.
 Don’t be the clingy friend that spends the night.
 Don’t be the needy one who asks what’s next.
 Leave before it’s too late.
 Leave at the peak.
 Be the peak.
 -->

-> *"The cock that crows too early gets his head cut off."
+> *"The cock that crows too early gets his head cut off." (...)
+"The early bird may get the worm, but the second mouse gets the cheese."
 -- vox populi*

 > *"Desire makes slaves out of kings and patience makes kings out of slaves."